AbiVavilala/Application-Migration-with-AWS/readme.md

 ### 2. AWS Account Setup

-- Configure AWS Identity and Access Management (IAM) roles and permissions.
+- Configure AWS Identity and Access Management (IAM) roles and permissions for IAM user needed for this migration.

 - AWS IAM user has been created with Administrator access permission added.
 Logged  into AWS using IAM User.
 ![](https://github.com/AbiVavilala/Application-Migration-with-AWS/blob/master/aws-sinign.PNG)